historical fiction

 The Broomfield Witch

-6,035 words · About a 30-minute read.
+About a 30-minute read or a 41 minute listen.
 Jess Harwood returns to her late mother’s home after seven years, uncovering memories and remnants of her mother’s life and secrets.
-As she begins to help the village with herbal remedies, she discovers a powerful stone, the Eye of the Dracan, which deepens her connection to her mother’s…
+As she begins to help the village with herbal remedies, she discovers a powerful stone, the Eye of the Dracan, which deepens her connection to…

 Read more →